AndreiMisiukevich/TouchEffect/README.md

 ## Samples
 The samples you can find here https://github.com/AndreiMisiukevich/TouchEffect/tree/master/TouchEffectSample

-**XAML:** use TouchEff for achieving responisve UI (Changing background image or/and background color or/and opacity or/and scale).
+**XAML:** use TouchEff for achieving repsonsive UI (Changing background image or/and background color or/and opacity or/and scale).

-Add TouchEff to element's Effects collection and use TouchEff attached propertis for setting up touc visual effect.
+Add TouchEff to element's Effects collection and use TouchEff attached properties for setting up touch visual effect.

 ```xaml
 ...